dottting/phage_structure_map/README.md

 Then,

 1. Run [`notebooks/data.ipynb`](notebooks/data.ipynb) which handles metadata and calculates PCA.
-2. Run [`notebooks/plot.ipynb`](notebooks/data.ipynb) to plot PCA resuts, with a static and interactive plot.
+2. Run [`notebooks/plot.ipynb`](notebooks/plot.ipynb) to plot PCA resuts, with a static and interactive plot.
+3. Run [`notebooks/analysis.ipynb`](notebooks/analysis.ipynb), to investigate clusters of interest.